lykmast/co-liquid/README.md

     p2 = bfs{j} (rest{j} p1)
 ```

-Here p1 and p2 definitions reference `j (<i)` which becomes available to them from `Node{i,j}` and `ICons{i,j}` resp. at their call site.
+Here `p1` and `p2` definitions reference `j (<i)` which becomes available to them from `Node{i,j}` and `ICons{i,j}` resp. at their call site.

-The size j is not important in itself.
-What we care about is the constraint j<i.
+The size `j` is not important in itself.
+What we care about is the constraint `j<i`.

-The algorithm is completed with bf which takes a stream of labels and returns a tree labeled by the stream in bf order:
+The algorithm is completed with `bf` which takes a stream of labels and returns a tree labeled by the stream in breadth-first order:

 ```haskell
 bf{i} :: IStream{ω} a -> Tree{i} a
 bf{i} vs = t where Res{i} t vss = bfs{i} (vs `ICons{i,j}` vss)
 ```

-Note that in the rhs of the where clause vss can be safely cast to a smalller depth j (from the lhs it has depth i > j).
+Note that in the rhs of the where clause `vss` can be safely cast to a smalller depth `j` (from the lhs it has depth `i > j`).

 ### Other examples

 Odds and evens can only work on fully defined streams.
-All destructors without an ordinal use ω implicitly.
-Ordinals i and j are only used to prove productivity.
+All destructors without an ordinal use `ω` implicitly.
+Ordinals `i` and `j` are only used to prove productivity.

 ```haskell
 odds{i} :: IStream{ω} a -> IStream{ω} a